unChaz/sci-fi-5e/srd/classes/guardian.md

 </div>
 ## Aura of Courage

-Starting at 10th level, you and friendly creatures within 10 feet of you can’t be frightened while you are conscious.
+Starting at 10th level, you and friendly creatures within 10 feet of you can't be frightened while you are conscious.

 At 18th level, the range of this aura increases to 30 feet.

 ## Improved Alien Smite

 By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry Alien power with them.
-Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 radiant damage.
+Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 kinetic damage.
 If you also use your Alien Smite with an attack, you add this damage to the extra damage of your Alien Smite.

 ## Cleansing Touch